tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 ![[Pasted image 20240919112500.png]]

 Always use versioning and change logs.
+Use semantic versioning: